-- In Chrono Trigger, inside the Black Omen are two-headed snake monsters called Ruminators which attack in groups.
+- Inside the Black Omen are two-headed snake monsters called Ruminators which attack in groups.
 Their attack can absorb HP, which they make a priority of keeping at maximum, and they are not above attacking and outright killing other Ruminators to top off their HP.
 This can have the humorous result of several Ruminators taking turns injuring or killing each other for you.

-- Warcraft 3: Various units that use corpses care nothing whether it belonged to the enemy or not.
+- In Warcraft III, various units that use corpses care nothing whether it belonged to the enemy or not.
 Ghouls and Abominations eat them, Necromancers turn them into skeletons.
 The Death Knight and Lich have abilities that sacrifice a mook in exchange for life/mana.

 - StarCraft II: Defilers can use Consume, and (in the campaign) Spectres can use Consumption, to gain energy at the cost of other units' HP.
 In the Spectre mission in the campaign, Tosh mentions how it does not hurt...much.